-Botanist and Doctor in Anthropology.
+Botanist and Doctor of Anthropology.

 Share: